Non-financial Assistance

 TecONE also offers business matching and business support services to partner companies and startups in Science Park, InnoCentre, and INNOPARKs.

-Support and Consultation Centre for Small and Medium Enterprises (SUCCESS) under the Trade and Industry Department in collaboration with various industrial and trade organisations, professional bodies, private enterprises and other Government departments to provide SMEs with business information and consultation services free of charge.
+Support and Consultation Centre for Small and Medium Enterprises (SUCCESS) under the Trade and Industry Department in collaboration with various industrial and trade organisations, professional bodies and other Government departments to provide SMEs with business information and consultation services free of charge.
+For relevant videos, please click here.

 "Meet-the-Advisors" Business Advisory Services (BAS) provided by SUCCESS that makes arrangements for SMEs encountering problems relating to the starting and running of a business to consult experts for their professional advice on 25 advisory areas, including setting up business, marketing, legal and accounting matters.